 The lower floor houses two galleries, Austin Street and Gallery Hall, as well as three classrooms, a library, gift shop, kitchen, and restroom.
 One of the three classrooms is utilized only for ceramics.
 Austin Street Gallery offers 6-8 exhibits per year, featuring national, regional, and local artists.
 Here you'll enjoy two and three-dimensional works of art representing a wide diversity of styles and media that ranges from the profoundly abstract to the hauntingly realistic

-East Texas Art League Building on Austin St.
+East Texas Regional Arts Center on Austin St.

 Adult classes - offered during the summer, fall, and spring, - are taught by qualified artists talented in drawing, watercolor, pastels, ceramics, and mosaics.
 Classes in other media will be added as instructors become available.
 The Center’s educational facilities also host school age art programs.
 These hands-on, artistic opportunities - offered to area students - explore the subjects of drawing, painting, design, printmaking, and ceramics.
 Each year, a special Austin Street Gallery exhibit features their evocative work.